dwpeng/seqio/README.md

 ## seqio
 A c library for reading and writing sequences in fasta and fastq format.

-> Inspired by [kseq.h](https://github.com/attractivechaos/klib/blob/master/kseq.h), another library for reading and writing fasta and fastq files.
+> Inspired by [kseq.h](https://github.com/attractivechaos/klib/blob/master/kseq.h), another library for reading fasta and fastq files.

 ## features
 * Read and write fasta and fastq files